cecileloge/cs229-RecoBook/README.md

-# cs229-RecoBook
-CS229 Project Code
+# Code for our CS 229 Book Recommender Project